Categories

 In that room, Hayley didn’t just witness a good death.
 She witnessed the power of clarity.
 Of peace.
 Of having nothing left unsaid.
 And she made a commitment that day—to live more deliberately, and to help others do the same.

-Then, her own grandmother—Henrietta—called.
+Then her own grandmother—Jeane—called.
 Lucid for the first time in weeks, she asked Hayley and her children to visit.
 “She needed to say goodbye,” Hayley says.
 And she did.
 She met her great-granddaughter for the first and last time, gave treasured gifts, and passed peacefully days later.

 Hayley had seen both ends of the spectrum.
 But she knew most people never got a moment like that.